 “I’m fine,” I argued, trying to wiggle free of him to look around.
 “Did anyone see the back of the plane?”

 “You’re not fine!”
-He hissed, his voice hoarse as he stifled a cough.
-“Your head is cut bad, stay still.”
-He positioned his body behind me, coughing again with the effort, and pressed my head back against him.
+He hissed, his voice hoarse as he stifled another cough.
+“Your head is cut bad.
+Stay still.”
+He positioned his body behind me, coughing with the effort, and pressed my head back against him.

 “I’m fine!”
-I squirmed but the quick motion shot stabbing pains up my body, “AAAH…” I straightened awkwardly against him in pain and he gently placed his palm back over my forehead, urging me to lie back.
+I squirmed, but the quick motion shot pains up and down my body, “AAAH…” I straightened against him in pain, and he placed his palm back over my forehead, urging me to lie back.

-“My husband was seated in 28C, towards the back of the plane,” I persisted, giving in to my physical predicament and lying my head back against Jack’s chest.
-I could feel the rattling in his lungs against my head as he laboriously inhaled.
+“My husband was seated in 28C, towards the back of the plane,” I persisted, giving in to my physical predicament and lying my head against his foreign chest.
+I could feel the rattling in his lungs as he laboriously inhaled.
 “Did anyone see what happened to it?”

 “Storm took us by surprise,” said a male voice at my feet.
 He breathed heavily between words, “Tried to get up above it, but we were already in the thick of it.”
 Another deep breath, “Lost the tail, and I tried to level us out.
 The back of the plane broke off long before impact… we got lucky…”

-“Mama?” cried a small girl’s voice, “mama?!!”
-Her breathing hurried in a panic and she grew louder, her words cracking as she worked herself into a wail “MAMA??
+“Mama?” cried a small girl, “mama?!!”
+Panic setting in, she grew louder, her words cracking as she worked herself into a wail.
+“MAMA??
 MAMA??!”

-“Shhh…” came another woman’s voice, and I could feel her moving nearby, “It’s gonna be alright, hush now.”
+“Shhh…” came a woman’s voice, and I could feel her movement nearby as she comforted the girl.
+“It’s gonna be alright, hush now.”